toyokazu/omniauth-shibboleth/README.md

     end

 In the previous example, Shibboleth strategy does not pass any :info fields and use 'uid' attribute as uid fields.

+### uid attribute fallbacks

+You can also set :uid_field to an array of attributes:

+    % vi config/initializer/omniauth.rb
+    Rails.application.config.middleware.use OmniAuth::Builder do
+      provider :shibboleth, {
+        :uid_field                 => ["persistent-id", "eppn"],
+        :name_field                => "displayName",
+        :info_fields => {
+          :email    => "mail",
+        }
+      }
+    end

+The first non-empty attribute will be used.
+This allows you to handle accounts not directly representing physical persons.

 ### !!!NOTICE!!! devise integration issue